Ang3/php-property-path-normalizer/README.md

  */
 ```

-To normalize objects like a date, you must inject a serializer instance with the method ```setSerializer(SerializerInterface $serializer)``` or construct your serializer by including this normalizer at the top of object/array normalizers.
+To normalize no-scalar values, you must inject a serializer instance with the method ```setSerializer(SerializerInterface $serializer)``` or construct your serializer by including this normalizer at the top of object/array normalizers.
 You can see an example in file [```examples/basic_example.php```](https://github.com/Ang3/php-property-path-normalizer/blob/master/examples/basic_example.php).

 - If a property cannot be read from data, its value is normalized as ```null```
 - If a property cannot be write in normalized array, a ```Symfony\Component\Serializer\Exception\RuntimeException``` is thrown